dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 ???
 * mvc is common code architecture pattern - specifically for uis
 * model stores your datas, objects
-* controller operates on the datas
+* controller operates on the datas, the logic
 * view presents it, webpage
 * can be both frontend and backend
   * often both!